Sunday June 2007

 The second is: Do not be afraid of what might happen because the worst has already happened!
 So what is there to be afraid of?

 Only by facing up to these things – becoming stronger – not bitter, will the sadness start to go away.

-Despite how much I love Rich I know how strong I am, and I know to quote ‘Chantay Savage’ or ‘Gloria Gaynor’ ‘I will survive!’
+Despite how much I love Danny I know how strong I am, and I know to quote ‘Chantay Savage’ or ‘Gloria Gaynor’ ‘I will survive!’
 I learnt that lesson well.